redraiment/redraiment/README.md

 #### 🧰 Play with Utilities

+* [qrscan](https://github.com/redraiment/qrscan): Scan a QR code in the terminal using a given PNG image.
 * [jco](https://github.com/redraiment/jco): An API for parsing command-line options in Java programs.
 * [jfn](https://github.com/redraiment/jfn): An example of functional-style programming in pure Java (1.5+).
 * [listfile](https://github.com/redraiment/listfile): An enhanced `ls` capable of matching file paths with regular expressions.